isoteriksoftware/express-response-helper/README.md

 ```
 <br></br>
 **.fail(messages [, status] [, code] [, customMessage])**: This function is a generic function for responses that generally indicate errors.
 All but one parameters are optional:
   - `messages` can be a string, an object or an array of error messages indicating what went wrong.
-This parameter is the only require parameter.
+This parameter is the only required parameter.
   - `status` is the HTTP status code and is 400 by default.
   - `code` can be used to specify a custom error code (it doesn't have to be a number).
 When it is null, the `status` code will be used.
 It is null by default.
   - `customMessage` will be returned as the response body in place of a json body.
 Since this function will always return a non-null json response, this parameter is not that useful.
 You will often ignore it.